Azure/Cloud-Native/website/blog-30daysofIA/2023-10-24/building-an-ai-powered-logo-variation-generator-with-azure-openai-and-aks-2.md

 Start by creating an Azure Container Registry using the `az acr create` command.
 Use a descriptive name for your registry instead of the placeholder:

 ```
-az acr create --resource-group dalleResourceGroup --name &lt;registry-name&gt; --sku Basic
+az acr create --resource-group dalleResourceGroup --name <registry-name> --sku Basic
 ```

 This will create a container registry in the resource group named `dalleResourceGroup` with the Basic service tier.

 Log in to your container registry using the `az acr` login command.
-Replace `&lt;registry-name&gt;` with the name of your registry:
+Replace `<registry-name>` with the name of your registry:

 ```
-az acr login --name &lt;registry-name&gt;
+az acr login --name <registry-name>
 ```

 This command authenticates you with the container registry using your Azure credentials.

 Build your Docker image using the `az acr build` command.
-Replace `&lt;image-name&gt;` with the name of your registry and a name for your image:
+Replace `<image-name>` with the name of your registry and a name for your image:

 ```
-az acr build --registry &lt;registry-name&gt; --image &lt;image-name&gt;
+az acr build --registry <registry-name> --image <image-name>
 ```

 This command builds your Docker image from the Dockerfile in the current directory and pushes it to your container registry.

-Verify that your image is in your container registry using the `az acr repository` list command, replacing `&lt;registry-name&gt;` with the name of your registry:
+Verify that your image is in your container registry using the `az acr repository` list command, replacing `<registry-name>` with the name of your registry:

 ```
-az acr repository list --name &lt;registry-name&gt; --output table
+az acr repository list --name <registry-name> --output table
 ```

 :::info